Orange County Age Discrimination Lawyer

 - Hiring younger applicants instead of more qualified, older applicants

-- Pushing for younger job candidates, such as recent college graduates, in job postings and hiring decisions
+- Seeking younger job candidates, such as recent college graduates, in job postings and hiring decisions

 - Hiring a younger person to fill a position instead of promoting a qualified, older employee